 How to Apply

 Subject Matter encourages a variety of partners to apply to host a screening, including individuals, nonprofit organizations, educators, libraries, community centers, and more.
+The Audience Screening Fund microgrants cover the licensing fee to screen the film (ranging from $0 - $500 based on film and audience size) along with funds to cover hosting expenses.
 Microgrants are awarded on a rolling basis.

 Please complete the Screening Host application here and review the host agreement here.